 Great praise for the care and attention boys receive, with parents united in the view that the school does its utmost to develop every inch of potential.
 Confidence building in the public arena very much part of the package.The Good Schools Guide on pastoral care

 The core of our pastoral care is the tutor system.
-Form Tutors have regular contact with their tutees trough a daily tutor period of 20 minutes, and each team of tutors is overseen by a Head of Year, responsible for the routine pastoral care of the pupils in the year group.
-These year groups meet weekly for an assembly and have regular Personal, Social, Citizenship, Health and Economic Education (PSCHE) sessions delivered by topic experts, which vary as boys move through the years.
+Form Tutors have regular contact with their tutees through a daily tutor period of 20 minutes, and each team of tutors is overseen by a Head of Year, responsible for the routine pastoral care of the pupils in the year group.
+These year groups meet weekly for an assembly and have regular Personal, Social, Citizenship, Health and Economic Education (PSCHE) sessions delivered by topic experts, which vary as pupils move through the years.

-With a significant intake of new pupils into Year 9, tutor groups are changed for the GCSE years, with new arrivals being spread evenly among those boys who have come through John Lyon.
+With a significant intake of new pupils into Year 9, form groups are changed for the GCSE years, with new arrivals being spread evenly among those pupils who have come through John Lyon.
 Again, these form groups are maintained through until the end of GCSE exams at the end of Year 11.
 The continuity allows the parents and pupils to form a good working relationship with both the Form Tutor and Head of Year as they go through the various stages of GCSE option choices, external examinations and, ultimately, A-Level choices before moving into the Sixth Form.

 In the Sixth Form, students are again assigned a new form group, often based on A-Level choices or career aspirations, which will have been discussed in detail with members of the Sixth Form Team and Careers Adviser throughout Year 11.

-Parents are seen as partners with the School and are positively encouraged to get involved in their son’s education at every stage.
+Parents are seen as partners with the School and are positively encouraged to get involved in their child’s education at every stage.
 Parents are regularly invited to Parent Panels, where discussion and opinions are sought and those with expertise asked to contribute actively.
 We pride ourselves on being a School that listens.